ChrisDuffley/stationPlaylist/readme.md

 * It is now possible to review individual columns in Track Tool via Track Dial (toggle key unassigned).
 Note that Studio must be active before using this mode.
 * Added a check box in Studio add-on settings dialog to toggle announcement of name of the currently playing cart.
 * Toggling microphone on and off via SPL Controller no longer causes error tones to be played or toggle sound to not be played.
-* If a custom command is assigned for an SPL Assistant layer command and this command is pressed right after entering SPL Assistant, NvDA will now promptly exit SPL Assistant.
+* If a custom command is assigned for an SPL Assistant layer command and this command is pressed right after entering SPL Assistant, NVDA will now promptly exit SPL Assistant.

 ## Changes for 5.0